Nevada State Route 160: History

 SR 160 was originally part of SR 16 from Pahrump north to US 95.
 SR 16 was one of Nevada's original state highways dating back to the 1920s.
 It began at the Nevada–California border in an area of Pahrump Valley near Cathedral Canyon, part of the historic Hidden Hills Ranch south of Pahrump, traveling north to Pahrump over Hidden Hills Ranch Road.
-From there, it continued north over present-day SSR 160 to meet SR 5, which was absorbed into and redesignated US 95 on January 1, 1940.
+From there, it continued north over present-day SR 160 to meet SR 5, which was absorbed into and redesignated US 95 on January 1, 1940.

-By 1976, the section from Pahrump to US 95 was designated as part of the newly-created SR 160.
+On July 1, 1976, the section from Pahrump to US 95 was designated as part of the newly created SR 160.
 The section from the California border to Pahrump remained as SR 16 until it was removed by 1982 and is now designated Old Route 16.
 However, satellite imagery indicates the former highway remains almost entirely unpaved and even passes through the runway of an old airstrip built in 1941 by Ronald Wiley, former owner of Hidden Hills Ranch and namesake of the Ronald H. Wiley Archaeological Preserve.

 In 2007, SR 160 was realigned slightly over I-15 in southern Las Vegas.
 The highway was moved a short distance to the south between Valley View Boulevard and Las Vegas Boulevard, realigning the southeastern terminus with East Windmill Lane at the intersection of Las Vegas Boulevard.
 The project also reconstructed the ramps of the aging interchange, allowing for better traffic flow to and from I-15.
 The unused section of roadway is still visible.

 A section of SR 160 between Las Vegas and Pahrump was closed on the weekend of November 4–5, 2017, for the attempt of a world record for the fastest production car.
 The Koenigsegg Agera RS broke the record at 284.55 mph, surpassing the Bugatti Veyron Super Sport.
 The same section of SR 160 was closed again on October 10, 2020 for another attempt of a world record for fastest production car, this time for the SSC Tuatara.
 Despite claims that the SSC Tuatara broke the record, the accuracy of this was subsequently challenged by various independent analysts.